 7 Ways to Increase Marketing Productivity

-There are a lot of ways to increase marketing productivity, but we have shortlisted 7 strategies which can be considered.
+There are many ways to increase marketing productivity, but we have shortlisted seven strategies that can be considered.

 1. Integrate Automation